wistia/wistia-open-docs/_posts/google-analytics.md

 Make sure you have installed the [Google Analytics tracking scripts](https://support.google.com/analytics/bin/answer.py?hl=en&answer=1008080).
 These are necessary for any custom tracking we do below.

+If you'd like to save yourself a little time and effort, have a look at our [Google Analytics Lab](http://wistia.com/labs/google-analytics/).
+It's designed to make adding the Google Analytics intrgration to your Wistia embeds super easy.
+All you need to do is setup the aforementioned Google Analytics tracking scripts, grab an embed and head over to the lab to configure it.

 ## Modify Your Wistia Embed Codes

 Integrating with Google Analytics is actually extremely simple thanks to the